-THE BONDS ARE NOT AN INDEBTEDNESS OF BOARD, THE CITY, THE STATE OF MISSOURI OR ANY OTHER POLITICAL SUBDIVISION THEREOF WITHIN THE MEANING OF ANY PROVISION OF THE CONSTITUTION OR LAWS OF THE STATE OF MISSOURI.
-NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWERS OF THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR INTEREST ON THE BONDS.
-THE ISSUANCE OF THE BONDS SHALL NOT, DIRECTLY, INDIRECTLY OR CONTINGENTLY, OBLIGATE THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF TO LEVY ANY FORM OF TAXATION THEREFOR OR TO MAKE ANY APPROPRIATION FOR THEIR PAYMENT, EXCEPT AS OTHERWISE DESCRIBED HEREIN.
+THE SERIES 2015D BONDS ARE NOT AN INDEBTEDNESS OF THE BOARD, THE CITY, THE STATE OF MISSOURI OR ANY OTHER POLITICAL SUBDIVISION THEREOF WITHIN THE MEANING OF ANY PROVISION OF THE CONSTITUTION OR LAWS OF THE STATE OF MISSOURI.
+NEITHER THE FULL FAITH AND CREDIT NOR THE TAXING POWERS OF THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF IS PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR INTEREST ON THE SERIES 2015D BONDS.
+THE ISSUANCE OF THE SERIES 2015D BONDS SHALL NOT, DIRECTLY, INDIRECTLY OR CONTINGENTLY, OBLIGATE THE CITY, THE STATE OR ANY OTHER POLITICAL SUBDIVISION THEREOF TO LEVY ANY FORM OF TAXATION THEREFOR OR TO MAKE ANY APPROPRIATION FOR THEIR PAYMENT, EXCEPT AS OTHERWISE DESCRIBED HEREIN.
 THE BOARD HAS NO TAXING POWER.
+PAYMENT OF THE PRINCIPAL AND INTEREST ON THE SERIES 2015D BONDS IS NOT SECURED BY ANY DEED OF TRUST, MORTGAGE OR OTHER LIEN ON ANY PROPERTY OF THE CITY.

-The Bonds are offered when, as and if issued and received by the Underwriter, subject to prior sale, to withdrawal or modification of the offer without any notice and to the approval of legality by Gilmore & Bell, P.C., Kansas City, Missouri, Bond Counsel.
-Certain legal matters related to this Official Statement will be passed upon by Gilmore & Bell, P.C., Kansas City, Missouri.
+The Series 2015D Bonds are offered when, as and if issued by the Board and accepted by the Underwriter, subject to prior sale, withdrawal or modification of the offer without notice and subject to the approval of their validity by Gilmore & Bell, P.C., Kansas City, Missouri, Bond Counsel, as described herein.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Lewis Rice LLC.
 Certain legal matters will be passed on for the City by the City Counselor, Independence, Missouri, and for the Board by Gilmore & Bell, P.C., Kansas City, Missouri.
-It is expected that the Bonds will be available for delivery through the facilities of The Depository Trust Company in New York, New York, on or about March 12, 2015.
+It is expected that the Series 2015D Bonds will be available for delivery through DTC on or about October 20, 2015.